How to Reduce Humidity at Home

 Some house plants are naturally great at soaking up airborne moisture.
 The Tillandsia, for instance, gets the water necessary for it to live from the air.
 It doesn’t need a root system to grow, so it’s extremely versatile!
 Others, like a Boston Fern, add a larger element of décor to your home in addition to serving a practical use.

 This only begins to scratch the surface for the many humidity-reducing methods that are out there.
-To learn about other ways to do so, get in touch with Acree Plumbing & Air!
+To learn about other ways to do so, get in touch with Acree Plumbing, Air & Electric!
 We’re always ready and willing to help our neighbors, and we’d love to extend that to you as well.
 Give us a call at 800-937-6736 and schedule an appointment today!